Annual Featured Rides

 Janus Sequential Centuries – January Weekend

 Ride a century on Saturday and the next day on Sunday ride the SAME century in the OPPOSITE direction.
 January is the festival month of Janus, the ancient Roman god of beginnings and endings, gates and doors, and he looks both forward and backward, inspiring these routes.
 Here’s your chance to go both up and down each of these “popular” hilly grades.
 Norwegian Grade, Grimes Canyon, Dennison Grade, and Potrero Road.
 The countryside is scenic: Lake Sherwood, Hidden Valley, San Antonio Creek, Upper Ojai Valley, Sisar Creek, and South Mountain Road.
 Sequential Centuries are physically easier than a Double Century, but the mental demands are much greater, particularly on the second morning when the body would much rather stay in bed.
 No support.
-Private sags permitted.
+Private SAGs permitted.
 Riders are welcome on both days or either day.
 The Sunday ride is slightly easier.
 Check the ride schedule for start times and locations.
 Guests: bring a signed waiver <link>.
 Free.

-Grand Tour Saturday Training Rides – Spring through June
+Grand Tour – 4th Saturday in June

 Firecracker Special – July 4th